 News You Need

-- The next Board of Commissioner meetings are scheduled for Tuesday, April 14th, 2015 and Thursday, April 30th, 2015 at 10:00 a.m. in the Boardroom.
+- The next regular Oscoda County Board of Commissioners meeting is scheduled for Tuesday, June 28, 2016 at 10:00 a.m.
 For minutes from previous meetings go to www.oscodacountymi.com/minutes.

 - The Board of Commissioners is pleased to announce the availability of two new tools for the public to evaluate the financial status of our County: The "Municipal Performance Dashboard" and "Municipal Financial Summary".
 To checkout these new tools, go to the Board of Commissioners Page.

 - Do you have a need but aren't sure how or where to get help?
 A new telephone based information service is now available to residents of Oscoda County and it's called 211.
 Simply dialing 211 from any touch tone phone will put you in touch with a referral specialist who can help you find community resources to meet your needs.
 For more information refer to the following document: 211.pdf.